 - Vegetable Stock - Use veggie stock to keep this soup vegetarian, or chicken stock if that doesn't matter to you.
 I think this soup has enough flavor, you could even substitute water.

 - Coconut Milk - Another fairly amazing ingredient in my opinion!
 If you aren't used to cooking with coconut milk, it may look a little strange when you open the can.
 Kinda liquid, kinda solid, but don't worry, it blends right in!
 It adds the creaminess and a sweet flavor that pairs beautifully with the ginger.
 It's great to have a can in the pantry!
-Use the full fat, not low fat coconut milk.
+Use the full fat, not low fat, unsweetened coconut milk.

 - Fresh Cilantro and Feta Cheese to Garnish - These are optional but I love them!
 Cilantro is such a bright fresh flavor, and being from Wisconsin, I tend to put cheese on everything!
 I do love the feta that comes in a block in a tub of brine.
 A pinch of paprika gives you nice color too!
 Crumbled goat cheese would be a good substitute topping.
+If you buy a big bunch of cilantro, use the rest to make Cilantro Lime Hummus!

 See recipe card for quantities.